italia/eudi-wallet-it-docs/docs/en/authentic-sources.rst

     - **[INTEGRITY_REST_01]** REST message payload integrity (*Annex 2 - Security Pattern* [`MODI`_]): REQUIRED.
 It adds message payload integrity of the HTTP POST request.

     - **[AUDIT_REST_02]** submission of audit data within the request (*Annex 2 - Security Pattern* [`MODI`_]): OPTIONAL.
-The Authentic Source MAY request an evidence about the User Authentication related to the User's attributes requested by the PID/(Q)EAA Provider and/or a proof that the Wallet Instance is valid and authentic.
+The Authentic Source MAY request an evidence about the User Authentication related to the User's attributes requested by the PID/(Q)EAA Provider and/or a proof that the Wallet Instance is valid.
 In this case this pattern MUST be used.

     - **[PROFILE_NON_REPUDIATION_01]** Profile for non-repudiation of transmission (*Annex 3 - Interoperability Profile* [`MODI`_]): REQUIRED.
 This profile uses the following security patterns: